itlakshmanan/smart-documents/Readme.md

 ## 7. Database Design Overview

 We use MySQL with a *schema-per-service* approach.
-For example, one schema (`inventory`) holds book data, and another (`orders`) holds order data.
+For example, one schema (`books`) holds book data, and another (`orders`) holds order data.
 This isolates each service's tables while using one DB server.
 Suggested tables include:

 - **`books`** (Inventory schema): `(book_id PK, title, author, genre, isbn, price, stock_qty, language, publisher, published_date, created_at, updated_at)` – stores book metadata and stock level.